astrskai/astrsk-ai-docs/docs/flow/what-is-the-flow.md

 sidebar_position: 1
 ---

-# What is the Flow?
+# What is a Flow?

 ## Concept

-Flow is a structured process in astrsk.ai for systematically handling complex tasks.
-It breaks down large tasks into smaller units and executes them sequentially to produce final results.
+Flow is set of sequencially linked nodes that execute to create a response for a roleplay session.
+A flow has to be connected from the start node to the end node (with the agent nodes in between) for it to execute properly.

 ![Concept](./images/flow-concept.png)